My degree is in literature and education, and this is my ninth ACC Basketball Preview in ten years for the Hubpages family of websites.

 As has become the pattern under Jeff Capel, Pittsburgh started last season seeming to have turned things around with an 8-2 start that included a 4-1 mark in the ACC before Lucy (Peanuts, anyone?) somehow managed to take control of the second half.
 Not only did the team finish 2-10 over their last 12 games, but two key players, Xavier Johnson and Au’Diese Toney, actually jumped ship before the season was completely over.
 The Panther’s then lost their best player to the NBA Draft, and, after failing to land any high profile recruiting targets, Capel was left to patch together a roster as best he could through the transfer portal.

-Another early entrant, John Hugley, had a rough freshman year as well, although his biggest problems were off the court.
-On the court, Hugley is a high motor space eater in the paint at 6-9, 240 pounds; he was still considered a top 50 prospect after transferring, and he was second only to Champagnie in per minute rebounding last season (4.3 rpg. in 14.9 rpg.).
+John Hugley, another early entrant, had a rough freshman year as well, although his biggest problems were off the court.
+On the court, Hugley is a high motor space eater in the paint at 6-9, 240 pounds; he was still considered a top 50 prospect after reclassifying, and he was second only to Champagnie in per minute rebounding last season (4.3 rpg. in 14.9 rpg.).
 Pittsburgh had an outstanding year rebounding the basketball (35th in rebounding margin) because of Champagnie’s dominance; Hugley will be the player most responsible for picking up the slack, and he should be more effective as a post scorer as a sophomore.
 Stony Brook transfer Mouhamadou Gueye (9.7 ppg., 7.1 rpg., 3.1 bpg., 34.5% 3pt.) will actually be taking over for Champagnie as the team’s stretch four, and that particular change will be noticeable.
-At 6-9, 210 pounds, Gueye’s 7.1 rebounds per game from last season won’t hold up in the ACC, although his off the ball shotblocking will provide rim protection that Hugley doesn’t.
+At 6-9, 210 pounds, Gueye’s 7.1 rebounds per game from last season probably won’t hold up in the ACC, although he was the America East Defensive Player of the Year last season and his off the ball shotblocking will provide rim protection that Hugley doesn’t.
 The pair should at least compliment one another well.
 Noah Collier, a 6-8 4 star recruit last year, is another player that could benefit significantly from a full offseason and time in the weight room.
 If he’s ready, Collier could help replace some of the rebounding and post scoring lost with Champagnie’s departure.
 Max Amadasun saw all of 12 minutes of playing time as a freshman, but he has potential as a rebounder and shot blocker, and at 6-10, 230 he will be the largest option available to Capel.
 Finally, transfer Daniel Oladipo (12.9 ppg., 8.8 rpg.) posted gaudy rebounding numbers at Oakland, but that stat was heavily padded because he played in the Horizon League for the fastest paced offense in the country and his team shot the ball very poorly last season (more misses equals more rebounding opportunities).
 Without a three point shot, it’s doubtful he’ll provide much at either end of the floor in the ACC.

 While there haven’t been any NCAA violations for Pittsburgh under Jeff Capel, things seem to be falling apart in much the same way as they did at Oklahoma.
 At best, this team might be able to tread water; Champagnie’s loss will hurt on the boards, while Odukale doesn’t seem to be quite the facilitator that Johnson was and Champagnie was more capable of creating his own shot than anyone on the current roster, so offensive efficiency is also likely to take a hit.
 Champagnie was Capel’s biggest triumph, and at times he was so obviously an NBA player playing against kids that his departure seemed like a foregone conclusion.
 Otherwise, Capel has managed to alienate his best players, specifically Johnson, Toney, and Trey McGowens.
 The return of John Hugley from suspension and the addition of a pair of competitive transfers should allow the team to remain competitive, but, as should have been expected before Capel was hired, recruiting hasn’t remained consistent, and it seems unlikely that the Panthers will accomplish much more than the 6 ACC wins they have managed in each of the last two years.
 Recruiting failures, untimely departures, and particularly late season collapses would be obvious red flags for any program, and without some type of major positive development Jeff Capel is likely running out of chances in Pittsburgh.